ksu-cs-textbooks/cis301/content/6-chapter/6_5-strategies.md

 date: 2018-08-24T10:53:26-05:00
 ---

-In this section, we summarize all available rules in propositional logic, and discuss stratgies for approaching proofs.
+In this section, we summarize all available rules in propositional logic, and discuss strategies for approaching proofs.

 ## Rules with universal quantifier (`∀`)